 UN General Assembly President Francis told representatives of 47 countries that more than 90% of the population of the affected region had been displaced and was now “on the brink of famine and trapped in the abyss of a public health disaster”.

-And as the conflict continues in Gaza, “the most vulnerable are suffering the most”, “hostages and their families are living in misery; women and children are facing a desperate and uncertain future; innocent civilians are caught in the crossfire that is unfairly threatening their lives”.
+And as the conflict continues in Gaza, “the most vulnerable are suffering the most”, “hostages and their families are living in misery; women and children are facing a desperate and uncertain future; innocent civilians are caught in the crossfire that unfairly threatens their lives”.

-Mr Francis also mentioned the need for an “immediate humanitarian ceasefire” in Gaza and humanitarian corridors to deliver aid to some 1.5 million homeless Palestinians.
+Mr Francis also mentioned the need for an “immediate humanitarian ceasefire” in Gaza and humanitarian corridors to provide aid to some 1.5 million homeless Palestinians.

-The call from the President of the UN General Assembly came days after receiving a letter from the head of the UN agency for Palestinians - UNRWA, warning of a "major disaster" in Gaza and the West Bank, amid Israel freezing $450 million from dozens of donors.
+The call by the President of the UN General Assembly came days after receiving a letter from the head of the UN agency for Palestinians - UNRWA, warning of a "major disaster" in Gaza and the West Bank, as Israel froze $450 million from dozens of donors.

-“I urge States to maintain their contributions to the vital funding needed for UNRWA to carry out its binding responsibilities towards the Palestinian people,” said Mr. Francis.
-“Even amid the extraordinary challenges of the present, UNRWA has been and continues to be an indispensable lifeline of support for the Palestinian people.”
+“I urge states to maintain their contributions to the vital funding needed for UNRWA to carry out its binding responsibilities towards the Palestinian people,” said Mr. Francis.
+“Even amid the current extraordinary challenges, UNRWA has been and continues to be an indispensable lifeline of support for the Palestinian people.”

 Source